 Uniswap is a fully decentralized exchange (DEX), and no single entity owns it.
 Uniswap is also completely open-source, which means anyone can copy the code to create their own decentralized exchanges.
-It even allows users to list tokens on the exchange for free.
+It even allows users to list tokens on exchange for free.

 Uniswap runs on two smart contracts — an “exchange” contract and a “factory” contract.
 The factory smart contract adds new tokens to the platform.
 Meanwhile, the exchange contract facilitates all token swaps or so-called “trades.”
 Then, users can swap any ERC-20-based token with another on the platform.
-Uniswap has solved its liquidity challenges by an automated liquidity protocol that incentivizes users to become liquidity providers (LPs).
+Uniswap has solved its liquidity challenges with an automated liquidity protocol that incentivizes users to become liquidity providers (LPs).